marcelh89/sf-lwr-examples/README.md

   - custom simple state implementation based on pub-sub pattern
 - state-mobx
   - counter example using mobx state management https://github.com/mobxjs/mobx
+- todoapp
+  - using Custom Events for Child-Parent communication

 Not working
 - jotai state management (or only partly working with vanilla js support)